fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_admin.html.markdown

 * `ssh_certificate` - Select the certificate to be used by the FortiGate for authentication with an SSH client.
 * `schedule` - Firewall schedule used to restrict when the administrator can log in.
 No schedule means no restrictions.
 * `accprofile_override` - Enable to use the name of an access profile provided by the remote authentication server to control the FortiGate features that this administrator can access.
+* `vdom_override` - Enable to use the names of VDOMs provided by the remote authentication server to control the VDOMs that this administrator can access.
 * `radius_vdom_override` - Enable to use the names of VDOMs provided by the remote authentication server to control the VDOMs that this administrator can access.
 * `password_expire` - Password expire time.
 * `force_password_change` - Enable/disable force password change on next login.